facebook/react-native-website/docs/pushnotificationios.md

 }
 ```

+### Foreground notifications

-Handle notifications when they arrive while the app is in the foreground.
-Use the completionHandler to determine if the notification will be shown to the user and notify RCTPushNotificationManager accordingly:
+Implement `userNotificationCenter:willPresentNotification:withCompletionHandler:` to handle notifications that arrive when the app is in the foreground.
+Use the completionHandler to determine if the notification will be shown to the user and notify `RCTPushNotificationManager` accordingly:

 ```objectivec
 // Called when a notification is delivered to a foreground app.